synkathairo/synkathairo.github.io/_posts/2021-12-21-arduinouno.md

 ---
 layout: post
-title:  Got an Arduino Uno R3
+title:  A journey into basic hardware design with an Arduino Uno R3
 date:   2021-12-21 17:43:00 -0500
 categories:
 ---